-Higher oil prices feed into inflation through two main channels: direct energy costs and broader input-cost transmission.
+Oil prices affect inflation through two main channels: direct fuel and household energy costs, and broader cost pass-through across transport, production, and supply chains.
 The direct channel is the most visible.
 When crude prices rise, gasoline, diesel, heating fuel, and other refined energy products usually become more expensive, which can lift headline inflation quickly because those items sit close to household spending.
 The broader channel works more gradually.
 Oil is embedded in transport, freight, chemicals, packaging, farming, aviation, and energy-intensive production, so a sustained rise in crude can raise the cost base for goods and some services even when consumers do not see the effect immediately.

 That transmission does not affect every inflation measure in the same way.
 Headline inflation usually reacts first because it includes energy directly.
 Core inflation rises only if the shock spreads beyond fuel and utilities into the pricing of non-energy goods and services.
 A jump in oil can therefore produce a sharp move in headline inflation without automatically creating a similarly broad rise in core inflation.
 The first move is often a relative price shock, while the broader inflation question depends on how far the cost increase travels through the rest of the economy.